Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 Figure \ref{fig:3pointer} shows a summary of the transition rules for the $3$-pointers.
 Note that some of these will be further refined when we describe how the right-moving Track $1$ pointers trigger changes on the computation tracks.

-A $3$-segment begins with the $3$-pointer on Track $1$ at the right end of the chain, does $N-3$ full iterations, ending with the $3$-pointer at the right end of the chain.
-Then it does a half iteration in which the $3$-pointer moves to the left end of the chain and then one final clock step in which the $\arrLthree$ on Track $1$ transitions to $\arrRfour$.
+A $3$-segment begins with the $3$-pointer on Track $1$ at the right end of the chain, does $N-3$ full round trips, ending with the $3$-pointer at the right end of the chain.
+Then it does a one-way trip in which the $3$-pointer moves to the left end of the chain and then one final clock step in which the $\arrLthree$ on Track $1$ transitions to $\arrRfour$.

 Therefore, a $3$-segment lasts for $(N-2)(2N-5)$ clock steps.